kailafitz/cs50finalproject/README.md

 ### Description

-This is a flask/react application that is aimed towards freelancer's to keep track of job records and invoices, and tax due on an annual basis.
+This is a mobile-friendly flask/react application that is aimed towards freelancer's to keep track of job records and invoices, and tax due on an annual basis.
 The tax calculation is loosely based off the current Irish tax system in place.
 The application comes with a clean interface achieved with Bootstrap, and features include the recording of jobs, the updating and deletion of jobs and a mini dashboard.
 Registration/ Login is required.

 ### Backend Notes